muellerjoel/lx2162a/install-arch-linux-aarch64.md

-#
+# Make partition on SSD
 fdisk /dev/nvme0n1

-At the fdisk prompt, delete old partitions and create a new one:
+# At the fdisk prompt, delete old partitions and create a new one:

     Type o.
 This will clear out any partitions on the drive.
     Type p to list partitions.
 There should be no partitions left.